adamgajzlerowicz/muter/README.md

-Chrome plugin that automatically mutes youtube commercials.
-After the commercial finished, the volume goes back up.
-Thanks to it, casters can still be reworded by youtube, but you don't have to listen to crappy commercials.
+A Chrome plugin that automatically mutes YouTube commercials.
+After the commercial is finished, the volume goes back up.
+Thanks to it, casters can still be rewarded by YouTube, but you don't have to listen to crappy commercials anymore.